kiranbakale/AMI-Readme/README.md

 1. `cd` to the `ansible/` directory
 1. First install the python packages via `pip install -r requirements/ansible-python-packages.txt`.
     * Note it's expected you already have Python and it's package manager pip installed.
 Additionally you may have the Python3 version of pip installed, `pip3`, and you should replace accordingly.
-1. Next, run the following command to install the roles - `ansible-galaxy install -r requirements.yml`
+1. Next, run the following command to install the roles - `ansible-galaxy install -r ansible-roles.yml`
 1. Note that if you're on a Mac OS machine you also need to install `gnu-tar` - `brew install gnu-tar`

 ### Useful Resources

 Each of the tools this toolkit uses need to be installed before using:
 * [Terraform Install Guide](https://learn.hashicorp.com/terraform/getting-started/install.html)
-  * Make sure to install Terraform version `0.12.18`.
+  * Make sure to install the specific Terraform version as stated in the environment's `main.tf` file.
 Terraform requires the version to match for all people using it.
 Quality team will periodically update this version after testing.
-Warning will be thrown by Terraform when the install version isn't correct.
+Errors will be thrown by Terraform when the install version being used doesn't match what it's shared State file expects.
 * [Ansible Install Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 If you are new to any of the tools here it's worth going through the following tutorials for them: